Ninouchkaia/portfolio/CV/04_Postdoc_INSERM/covid_networks/README.md

 ---

-## 🧩 Pipeline Steps
+## 🧩 Pipeline Usage

-All steps are run through the unified orchestrator:
+All steps rely on the unified CLI:

 ```